Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Leveraging Incomplete Auxiliary Quantiles

 For imputation, we interpolate between posterior samples of $\{y_{j}^{q}, \tilde{F}_{j}(y_{j}^{q})\}_{q=1}^{s_{j}}$ and the points in $\mathcal{A}_{j}$ via a monotone spline, fit using the package \vtt{splinefun} in \vtt{R}.
 Because the upper and lower bounds of $\mathcal{A}^{*}_j$ are fixed, the smoothing step is guaranteed to produce samples of a valid distribution function that pass through the points in $\mathcal{A}^{*}_{j}$.
 We use these versions of $\tilde{F}_{j}$ to impute each $y^{mis}_{ij}$ at any iteration of Algorithm \ref{algEQL} by setting $y^{mis}_{ij} = \tilde{F}_{j}^{-1}(\Phi(z^{mis}_{ij}))$.

 Using \eqref{marginadjust} in addition to $\mathcal{A}_{j}$ to approximate $F_{j}$ has advantages over approximating $F_j$ based on the quantiles in $\mathcal{A}_j$ alone, as done in the EQL.
 First, $\{y_{j}^{q}\}$ lends more information to the discrete approximation, helping the estimator better capture features of each marginal.
 Second, the draws of $\Phi(Z_j^q)$ in \eqref{marginadjust} propagate uncertainty about ${F}_{j}(y_{j}^{q})$ to the imputations, whereas the EQL interpolation of ${F}_{j}(y_{j}^{q})$ is deterministic.
 For these reasons, we recommend employing the EHQL for copula estimation and Algorithm \ref{algMA} for marginal CDF estimation whenever imputation is needed.
-We note that \citet{feldman2022nonparametric} used a strategy similar to \eqref{marginadjust} for the RL Gaussian mixture copula under MAR mechanisms.
+We note that \citet{feldman2022nonparametric} use a strategy akin to what we do in \eqref{marginadjust} for the RL Gaussian mixture copula under MAR mechanisms.
+However, their method cannot leverage auxiliary marginal information and hence does not address the nonignorable missingness setting we consider here.